eduvpn/apple/Pods/TunnelKit/README.md

 both in the main app and the tunnel extension target.

-In order to test connection to your own server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to set `ca` to the PEM encoded certificate of your VPN server's CA.
+In order to test connectivity in your own environment, modify the file `TunnelKit/Demo/Configuration.swift` to match your VPN server parameters.

 Example: